Greek vote fails to derail Europe's ECB-driven share rally

 "There's a lot of uncertainty in the markets at the moment with regard to Greece.
 While it has formed a coalition, we don't really know how effective their agenda of debt renegotiation will be," Coutts global equity strategist James Butterfill said.

-Butterfill said that while the quick formation of a new government was welcome, there were still doubts over Greece's continued membership of the euro, even though Syriza has said it intends to work with creditors on a new deal.
+Butterfill said that while the quick formation of a new government was welcome, there was still uncertainty over Greece's continued membership of the euro, even though Syriza has said it intends to work with creditors on a new deal.

 Across Europe, euro zone shares were supported by the ECB's new stimulus measures to revive the euro zone's economy.

-The pan-European FTSEurofirst 300 index was up 0.6 percent at 1,488.03 points, to set a fresh seven-year closing high, with German and French benchmarks up 1.4 percent and 0.7 percent.
+The pan-European FTSEurofirst 300 index was up 0.2 percent at 1,482.00 points at 1521 GMT, close to seven-year highs, with German and French benchmarks in positive territory.

-Southern European markets recovered from early falls, with Italy's MIB index, Portugal's PSI 20 and Spain's IBEX all 1.1 percent to 1.2 percent higher.
+Southern European markets recovered from early falls, with Italy's MIB index, Portugal's PSI 20 and Spain's IBEX all 0.6 percent to 1.1 percent higher.

-Investors said the move by the ECB to buy government bonds added to the appeal of European equities, with markets much more insulated from turmoil in Greece than they were during the region's sovereign debt crisis of 2012.
+Investors said the move by the ECB to buy government bonds added to the appeal of European equities, with markets much more insulated from turmoil in Greece than they were in 2012, at the peak of the sovereign debt crisis.

 "The aftermath of the Greek elections is likely to keep volatility elevated, but in our view the factor which will end up as the dominant one is the turn in euro zone's activity momentum," analysts at JP Morgan wrote in a note.